ltw-webdev-6/team-allocation/README.md

 ---
-summary: 'Everybody will be randomly allocated into groups of three and leads for each primary segment will be determined.'
+summary: 'Everybody will be allocated into groups of three and leads for each primary segment will be determined.'
 time: '10 minutes'
 deliverables: '1 team roster'
 ---